Navigating the Cost of a Loft Conversion in 2026: A Homeowner's Guide

 Understanding the 2026 price per square metre

-It is important to note that the cost per m² can be misleading for smaller projects.
+The cost per m² can be misleading for smaller projects.
 Smaller lofts often appear more expensive per square metre because fixed costs — such as scaffolding, structural steel (RSJs), staircase installation, and building regulations compliance — remain constant regardless of the floor area.
-For instance, a compact 20m² conversion might exceed £2,600 per m² simply because these essential core costs are spread over a smaller area.

 Costs by conversion type: which one fits your budget?